 Why ask this survey question?

-Like anyone who works for an organization, volunteers want to feel properly prepared and supported in doing the work.
+Like anyone who works for an organization, volunteers want to feel prepared and supported in their roles.

 Why ask this survey question?